What is a transgender hate crime?

 A transgender hate crime could target someone who is not themselves transgender and the harmed person could be, for example, the child of a transgender person or someone mistaken as being transgender, so long as the offender was motivated, wholly or partially, by a hostility to transgender people.

 Details on how to report an incident and what you can report is available on the 'Report a hate crime' page.
 You can complete the online form on the 'Reporting online' page.
 You may also be able to report incidents through the organisations listed on this website on the 'Organisations that can help' page.

 By reporting it, you may be able to prevent these incidents from happening to someone else.

 Reporting makes a difference... to you, your friends, your community and your life.

 How will the police and CPS treat transgender hate crime?

 The police and other criminal justice agencies consider all hate crime to be very serious, including transgender hate crime.
-When a case is prosecuted, the courts can impose a stronger sentence under powers from the Criminal Justice Act.
+When a case is prosecuted, the courts can impose a stronger sentence under powers from Section 66 of the Sentencing Act 2020.
 This reflects the priority placed on these crimes.